-- d.
-The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993; - e.
-The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015; - vi.
-We further report that after considering the compliance system prevailing in the Company, and after carrying out test checks of the relevant records and documents maintained by the Company, we found that it has complied with the following laws that are applicable specifically to the Company:- - The Factories Act, 1948; - b.
-The Food Safety and Standards Act, 2006 and Food Safety and Standard Rules, 2011; - c.
-The Tea Act, 1953 and rules thereunder; - d.
-Tea Warehouse (Licensing) Order, 1989; - e.
-The Tea Waste (Control) Order, 1959; - f.
-The Tea (Marketing) Control Order, 1984; - g.
-Tea Plantations Provident Fund Scheme, 1955; - h.
-The Plantations Labour Act, 1951; - i.
-The Assam Plantation Labour Rules, 1956; - j.
-The Assam Agricultural Income Tax Act, 1939; - k.
-The Payment of Bonus Act, 1965; - I. The Employees Provident Fund and Miscellaneous Provisions Act, 1952; - m.
-The Employees' State Insurance Act, 1948; - n.
-Air (Prevention and Control of Pollution) Act, 1981 and Water (Preservation and Control of Pollution) Act, 1974; - o.
-West Bengal State Tax on Professions, Trades, Callings and Employment Act, 1979; - p.
-Directions given by the Office of Textile Commission and Rules made thereunder; - vii.
-The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') were not applicable to the Company during the period under review: - a.
-The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998; - The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999; - c.
-The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008. - d.
-The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009. - 4.
-We have also examined compliance with applicable clauses of Secretarial Standards issued by the Institute of Company Secretaries of India. - The compliance by the Company of applicable financial laws, like direct and indirect tax laws, have not been reviewed in this Audit since the same has been subjected to review by statutory financial auditors and other designated professionals.

-- 6. We further report to the best of our understanding that: - i.
+- vi.
+We further report that after considering the compliance system prevailing in the Company, and after carrying out test checks of the relevant records and documents maintained by the Company, we found that it has complied with the following laws that are applicable specifically to the Company: - a) The Factories Act, 1948; - b) The Food Safety and Standards Act, 2006 and Food Safety and Standard Rules, 2011; - c) The Tea Act, 1953 and rules thereunder; - d) Tea Warehouse (Licensing) Order, 1989; - e) The Tea Waste (Control) Order, 1959; - f) The Tea (Marketing) Control Order, 1984; - g) Tea Plantations Provident Fund Scheme, 1955; - h) The Plantations Labour Act, 1951; - i) The Assam Plantation Labour Rules, 1956; - j) The Assam Agricultural Income Tax Act, 1939; - k) The Payment of Bonus Act, 1965; - I) The Employees Provident Fund and Miscellaneous Provisions Act, 1952; - m) The Employees' State Insurance Act, 1948; - n) Air (Prevention and Control of Pollution) Act, 1981 and Water (Preservation and Control of Pollution) Act, 1974; - o) West Bengal State Tax on Professions, Trades, Callings and Employment Act, 1979; - p) Directions given by the Office of Textile Commission and Rules made thereunder; - vii.
+The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') were not applicable to the Company during the period under review: - a) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998; - b) The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999; - c) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008. - d) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009. - 4.
+We have also examined compliance with applicable clauses of Secretarial Standards issued by the Institute of Company Secretaries of India. - 5.
+The compliance by the Company of applicable financial laws, like direct and indirect tax laws, have not been reviewed in this Audit since the same has been subjected to review by statutory financial auditors and other designated professionals. - 6.
+We further report to the best of our understanding that: - i.
 The Board of Directors of the Company is duly constituted as per the provision of Companies Act, 2013 and Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, for the time being.
-No such changes in the composition of the Board of Directors took place during the period under review. - ii.
+The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act and Regulations. - ii.
 Adequate notice is given to all Directors for the Board and Committee Meetings.
 Agenda and notes on agenda were sent in advance, and further information and clarifications on the agenda items were provided for meaningful participation at the meeting. - iii.
-All decisions at Board Meetings and Committee Meetings are carried out unanimously, as recorded in the minutes of the Meetings of the Board of Directors or Committee of the Board, as the case may be
+All decisions at Board Meetings and Committee Meetings are carried out unanimously, as recorded in the minutes of the Meetings of the Board of Directors or Committee of the Board, as the case may be.